 The User can define various DNS records for the domain names associated with the current Application.
 Those records can be conditional, based on complicated prerequisites like the origin of the DNS requests and the current timestamps.

-Advanced DNS features like DNSSEC can also be supported.
-An alternative userland networking implementation based on DPDK or Snabb can be enabled in the OpenResty DNS server to bypass the operating system’s network stack altogether, which can usually lead to better performance.
+Advanced DNS features like DNSSEC are also planned.
+In the future, an alternative userland networking implementation based on DPDK or Snabb can be enabled in the OpenResty DNS server to bypass the operating system's network stack altogether, which can usually lead to better performance.

 Similar to HTTP/HTTPS servers, but just proxying or load-balancing arbitrary TCP or UDP traffic.
 So concepts specific to HTTP/HTTPS like request URIs and request headers do not apply to this context.